darkorsa/shop/README.md

    'id'             => 1,
    'name'           => 'PayPal',
    'description'    => 'Payment with Paypal',
-   'fee'            => 0.02 // 2%
+   'fee'            => 2 // 2%
 ], Payment::FEE_PERCENTAGE);
 ```

 ### Cart

-Cart is an object representing a shopping cart and provides all the necessary methods to manage it or obtain data.
+Cart is an object representing a shopping cart and provides all the necessary methods to manage it or obtain calculated data.

 #### Creation